la2050/archive/README.md

 ## How to hide an organization

-You can hide an organization from the website by unpublishing it.
+You can hide an organization on the website by unpublishing it.
 You can easily add it back again later by publishing it.

 While editing an organization file, look for this line:
 ```